Wire Armature: Tips, Techniques & How To Wrap Wire

 Creating your armature:

-It is best to use a type of wire that will grip the wool (such as our extra strong pipe cleaners), or if just using wire, wrap something such as masking tape around the wire so that the surface is not slippery, or use a little of our Beeswax Balm for grip.
+It is best to use a type of wire that will grip the wool (such as our extra strong pipe cleaners - be careful!
+Whilst they are stiff, they will snap if bent back and forth too much or twisted to tightly).
+If just using wire, wrap something such as florist tape around the wire so that the surface is not slippery, or use a little of our Beeswax Balm for grip.
+Sometimes a dab of glue does the trick too.

 It can help to print out a picture of your chosen animal, or person etc, so you can draw a very basic 'skeleton' over the top - just a circle for the head, then a stick for the spine (& tail), then sticks for the legs and arms.
 You can lay your wires down over this drawing for reference if you are working at the same size.

-When making the legs: for the paws, wrap wool thinly around the wire near the end then fold the end back on itself, and wrap both parts together, that will stop sharp bits poking out.
+When making the legs: for the paws, wrap wool thinly around the wire near the end then fold the end back on itself, and wrap both parts together, that will stop sharp wire ends sticking out.

-Depending on the style of armature you are using, it can be helpful to use a doubled up thinner wire instead of one thicker wire when building armature, this helps you to twist bits together easier.
+Depending on the style of armature you are using, it can be helpful to use a doubled up thinner wire instead of one thicker wire when building armature, this helps you to twist the wires together easier when attaching arms, legs etc.

 Choosing your wool:

-Choose something that has a long fibre, natural coarse-medium combed tops work well but you can use batts too.
+Choose something that has a long fibre, natural coarse-medium combed tops work well but batts are great too (they look less 'wrapped'.
 You can use merino tops but you may find the fibres are slippery and fine and give a 'hairy' look until you are well practiced at keeping them tightly wound.
-Our Standard Core wool can be torn off the batt in strips (see Wrapping, below), to give a longer piece for wrapping, and has a great elastic spring quality which is great for wrapping armature.
+Our Standard Core wool for example, can be torn off the batt in strips (see Wrapping, below), to give a longer piece for wrapping, and has a great elastic spring quality which is great for wrapping armature.
 For white mice we love our Australian Merino Batts.

 Using your felting needle on a wire armature: